 Understanding Causes of Headaches.
 A Comprehensive Guide to Types, Symptoms, Diagnosis, and Effective Remedies.

-The causes of headaches can vary depending on the type of headache.
-Here are some common causes associated with different types of headaches:
+The etiology of headaches depends on the type of headache.
+The major probable reasons linked with various types of headaches are:

-- Muscle tension and spasms in the head, neck, and shoulder muscles.
+- This is due to muscle tension and the grip of the head, neck, and shoulder muscles.

-- Triggers like certain foods (e.g., chocolate, cheese, processed meats), alcohol, caffeine, or specific food additives (e.g., MSG).
+- Foods like certain food items (e.g., chocolate, cheese, processed meats), drinks, or caffeine and food additives (e.g., MSG) can be possible sources from which to extract some triggering factors.

-- Emotional factors like stress, anxiety, or depression.
+- Emotional causes related to stress, anxiety, or depression.

 3. Cluster headaches: